Boys Town (organization): 1917–1921: Early growth and move to Overlook Farm

 Boys Town quickly grew from the original five boys living in a home in downtown Omaha in 1917 to more than 100 boys by early 1918.
 The increase required a relocation in 1919 to South Omaha.
 Flanagan had been contending with criticism about having kids of different races, religions, nationalities, and backgrounds all living together under the same roof.
 Mounting societal tensions and the need for even more space led to Flanagan’s 1921 decision to relocate Boys Town to Overlook Farm.

 In 1921, Father Flanagan purchased Overlook Farm on the outskirts of Omaha and moved his boys' home there.
 The move to Overlook Farm was a major step in Father Flanagan's plan to create a developed community.
 In time, the Home became known as the Village of Boys Town.
 By the 1930s, hundreds of boys lived at the Village, which was developed to include a school, dormitories, and administration buildings.
 Adapting the "Junior Republic" model, the boys elected their own government, including a mayor, council, and commissioners.

+1930s–1960s

+Franklin D. Roosevelt, then a presidential candidate, visited Boys Town with his wife Eleanor in November 1932, remarking on the beauty of the site and its purpose.

-In 1936, the community of Boys Town was designated as an official village in the state of Nebraska.
+In 1936, the community of Boys Town was designated as an official village in the State of Nebraska.

 By the late 1930s, Boys Town's development and staff efforts to court public support had made it the subject of many newspaper and magazine articles.
 In 1938, producers from MGM Studios traveled to Boys Town to discuss the prospects of a movie about the Home.
 A few months later, actors Spencer Tracy and Mickey Rooney, along with a 61-member crew, arrived at Boys Town to begin ten days of on-location filming.
 Tracy won an Academy Award for his role.

-In 1943, Boys Town adopted as its image and logo a picture of a boy carrying a younger boy on his back, captioned "He Ain't Heavy, He's My Brother," a phrase originating with the United Free Church of Scotland.
+In 1943, Boys Town adopted as its image and logo a picture of a boy carrying a younger boy on his back, captioned "He Ain't Heavy, He's My Brother", a phrase originating with the United Free Church of Scotland.
+A statue with an older boy carrying a younger girl, reflecting the same sentiments, is located at Boys Town in Nebraska, where it is referred to as "The Work Continues" statue.

-When Flanagan suffered a fatal heart attack in Berlin, Germany in 1948, the archbishop of Omaha, Gerald T. Bergan, named Monsignor Nicholas H. Wegner as Boys Town's second executive director.
+When Flanagan suffered a fatal heart attack in Berlin, Germany in 1948, the Archbishop of Omaha, Gerald T. Bergan, named Monsignor Nicholas H. Wegner as Boys Town's second executive director.
 The best records available indicate that the home's population peaked at 880, in the 1960s.